Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

-Structure – these are responsible for bearing the weight of the body and for ambulation.
+Structure – these are responsible for bearing the body’s weight and for ambulation.
 These need to function right due to being essential for most sports and daily activities.

 - Bones – there are 26 bones in the foot.

-- Ligaments – there are close to 100 ligaments of the ankle and the foot.
+- Ligaments – there are close to 100 ligaments in the ankle and the foot.

 - Joints – the ankle is a synovial hinge joint.
 There are many joints in the ankle and foot.

-The joints of the foot allow for dorsiflexion and plantarflexion, pronation and supination.
+The foot joints allow for dorsiflexion and plantarflexion, pronation, and supination.

-Anterior and Lateral – The dorsiflexors are the peroneus tertius, extensor digitorum longus, tibialis anterior, and the extensor hallucis longus.
+Anterior and Lateral – The dorsiflexion are the peroneus tertius, extensor digitorum longus, tibialis anterior, and extensor hallucis longus.